Targeted Efficient Fine-tuning: Optimizing Parameter Updates with Data-Driven Sample Selection: Experiments Setup

 \subsubsection{Results with BERT on GLUE}

-Table \ref{tab:bert} shows the detailed performance of IRD and baseline methods on the GLUE benchmark.
-We conducted seven experiments based on BERT-large foundation model.
-IRD achieves the best performance on 7 out of 9 GLUE subtasks.
-Besides, under the BERT-base foundation model, IRD achieves the best performance on 6 out of 9 GLUE subtasks.
+Table~\ref{tab:bert} shows the detailed performance of IRD and baseline methods on the GLUE benchmark.
+We conducted 8 experiments based on BERT-large foundation model.
+With the scale of 0.5\% parameters, LoRA achieves the best performance on 6 out of 9 GLUE subtasks.
+Besides, under the BERT-base foundation model with 0.1\% parameters to be fine-tuned, IRD achieves the best performance on 8 out of 9 GLUE subtasks.
+On a smaller parameter scale (0.02\%), IRD can achieve similar performance to LoRA with only half the amount of fine-tuning parameters, and is better than FISH Mask.
+The parameter scale of LoRA is affected by rank and cannot be linearly adjusted to 0.02\%.

 Fig.\ref{fig:result-bert} shows the detailed results of experiments conducted on the GLUE benchmark under BERT-base model, excluding SST-2.
 Across these tasks, IRD shows better results (more increased arrows than decreased arrows) than the FISH Mask method in CoLA, RTE, STS-B, and MRPC, while it underperforms in WNLI.
 In QQP, QNLI, MNLI-m, and MNLI-mm, IRD, and FISH Mask call a draw.
 In conclusion, experimental results prove that the IRD method is better than FISH Mask.
 There are far more upward arrows than downward arrows (30>22, indicating that IRD is better), which proves the reasonableness and superiority of IRD.